-Windows 10 version 1809, officially known as October 2018 Update released on 02 Oct and set to public rollout within few days and genuine users connected to Microsoft server receive the big update (windows 10 version 1809) automatically via windows update.
-But most of the users don’t want to disturb their existing setup and do not want their custom settings getting reset again by installing Windows 10 version 1809.
-Also, There are a number of users report their documents folder had gone missing after an upgrade to the October 2018 Update.
+Windows 10 was officially released and set to public rollout within few days and genuine users connected to Microsoft server receive the update automatically via windows update.
+But most of the users don’t want to disturb their existing setup and do not want their custom settings getting reset again by installing Windows 10.
+Also, There are a number of users report their documents folder had gone missing after an upgrade to the.
 Task manager bug causing issue etc.

-Professional version (Pro and Enterprise) of Windows 10 users use the Defer Updates option under settings to Officially delay the installation of Windows 10 October 2018 update.
-Also you can use group policy editor to delay the upgrade.
-Where this option is not available in Windows 10 Home editions But don’t worry we can use the metered connection or tweak windows registry editor to delay windows 10 upgrade.
+Professional version (Pro and Enterprise) of Windows 10 users use the Defer Updates option under settings to Officially delay the installation of Windows 10 update.
+Also, you can use group policy editor to delay the upgrade.
+Where this option is not available in Windows 10 Home editions But don’t worry we can use the metered connection or tweak windows registry editor to delay the Windows 10 upgrade.

 Defer windows 10 updates (Pro, Enterprise & Education)